bholloway/through-pipes/README.md

 });
 ```

-This is a over simplistic example.
-Generally the transform will be something that you want to implement in a separate
+Note that minification is an arbitrary and somewhat inappropriate example.
+You would normally be implementing something
-package.
+more specific that would be contained in a separate node package.

 ## Limitations